Content for id "Main" Goes Here

 It is performed by first using process called fixation of the tissue using a suitable fixative, mostly 10% neutral buffered formalin.
 Then the tissue then undergoes processing, mainly to paraffin wax.
 After this it is Embedding, again mainly into paraffin wax to form a block.
 Then the tissue block is sectioned using Microtomy.
 This allows examinination of a thin slice of tissue, which picked up on a slide is stained using normally a Haematoxylin and eosin stain so it can be examined under a light microscope or if you need to examine further into the tissue you can go as far as using an electron microscope which is covered more fully under Electron microscopy.
 The ability to visualize or differentially identify microscopic structures is frequently enhanced through the use of histological stains also known as special stains or immunohistochemistry or immunofluorescence.
 Sometimes if a diagnosis is urgent a Frozen section can be performed, often used in hospitals in operations for thyroid or ureter identification.

-In laboratories it would normally be Biomedical scientists or healthcare support staff who carry out the histology procedures.
+The Biomedical scientists who carry out the histology procedures.
 They require high levels of training to be competent in all the procedures, only possible for Biomedical scientist staff members after completion of a Registration portfolio to allow registration with the health care professions council (HCPC).
 Later on further developement to specialise in this area requires completion of a specialist portfolio or diploma with the full name specialist portfolio in cellular pathology.
 To further specialise or move into managerial roles the staff may complete a Masters in biomedical science or Higher specialist diploma.

 The Beginnings of Histology